M.A./C.A.G.S. School Psychology

 Field, Practicum and Internship Experiences

-Field experiences include both practicum and internship, and both are integral parts of the training of future school psychologists.
-Field experiences provide opportunities for candidates to practice and master skills consistent with the reflective practitioner model of the Feinstein School of Education and Human Development’s Conceptual Framework and NASP's Practice Model.
+Field experiences provide opportunities for school psychology candidates to practice and master skills consistent with the reflective practitioner model of the FSEHD Conceptual Framework and NASP's Practice Model.
+Certified field supervisors and college-based faculty members oversee practicum and internship experiences.

 Practicum